 Unfortunately, this can be a very hard habit to break.
-If the behaviour you notice is in a puppy, it’s a good idea to fix it as soon as possible.
+If the behavior you notice is in a puppy, it’s a good idea to fix it as soon as possible.
 You want to ensure it doesn’t become a bad habit.

-Picking up Stools
+Picking Up Stools

 One way to break the habit is by regularly removing stools from your dog’s presence.
 This usually involves toileting your dog on a lead, then walking them away as soon as they have toileted, and returning to remove the stool later.

 If you’re out on a walk when your dog toilets, make sure you don’t leave the stool unattended– you should get a family member or friend to help walk the dog away or tie the dog up out of reach while you deal with the stool.
 If you have more than one dog, this can be difficult to do and it’s unlikely to work without a family member.

 Positive Reinforcement Of ‘Leave It Alone’